 See Chapter 370.02 of the Saint Paul Legislative Code for information about Certificates of Competency.
 See Chapter 25 of the International Building Code and Chapter 7 of the Minnesota Residential Code for information about Plaster and Stucco.
 See Section 1405.3 of the International Building Code and Sec.
 R703.8 of the Minnesota Residential Code for information about flashing of windows, doors and other exterior penetrations.
 See Sec.
 R703.6.3 of the Minnesota Residential Code for information about the requirement for two layers of Grade D building paper over wood-based sheathing.
 Note: Tar or felt paper is not acceptable for this application.

-- A completed Stucco/Plaster Permit Application
+- Stucco/Plaster Permit Application

 - The required fee